tkn-tub/ns3-gym/src/wave/doc/wave.rst

 data rate and tx power level (expiration time is not supported now).
 For IP datagrams, the Send () method is a virtual method from ``ns3::NetDevice`` that implements the service primitive MA-UNITDATA.
 Users should insert QoS tags into packets themselves if they want to use QoS.
-Morever, a tx profile should be registered before the Send method is called for transmit; the profile contains SCH number, data rate, power level and adaptable mode.
+Moreover, a tx profile should be registered before the Send method is called for transmit; the profile contains SCH number, data rate, power level and adaptable mode.
 For management information, StartVsa method implements the service primitive MLMEX-VSA.
 The tx information is already configured